siemens/standard-bom-java/README.md

 ## Build script config

 In order to use the Java library in your project, add it to your Gradle or Maven build.
-We publish on Maven Central, so no special configuration is needed.
+We publish to Maven Central, so no special configuration is needed.

 **Gradle**